-So, what's the difference between a Data Scientist and a Data Analyst?
+What’s the Difference Between a Data Analyst and a Data Scientist?

 Data Analysts find meaningful insights from data, effectively finding answers to a given set of questions from data.
 Data Scientists, on the other hand, aim to predict the future using past patterns and trends.
 In short, Data Scientists develop, Data Analysts optimize.